 Using GPGPU/OpenCL Computing

-To use OpenCL processing in Adaptive Vision Studio the following is required:
+To use OpenCL processing in Aurora Vision Studio the following is required:

 - a processing device installed in the target system supporting OpenCL C language in version 1.1 or greater,